claresudbery/clare-wiki-ably/pages/think/code-princ/books/devops-handbook.md

     - Become ever better at self-diagnostics and self-improvement and must be skilled at detecting problems, solving them, and multiplying the effects by making the solutions available throughout the organization
   - Converting local discoveries into global improvements
   - Reserving time to create organizational improvements and learning

+## Chapter 11: Enable and Practice Continuous Integration

+- Follows on from an automated testing chapter - assumes you've sorted out your testing
+- “continuous integration is one of the most critical practices that enable the fast flow of work in our value stream”
+- “continuous integration remains a controversial practice”
+- "the longer developers are allowed to work in their branches in isolation, the more difficult it becomes to integrate and merge everyone’s changes back into trunk."
+- "Integration problems result in a significant amount of rework to get back into a deployable state"
+- "when merging code is painful, we tend to do it less often, making future merges even worse."
+- "Continuous integration was designed to solve this problem by making merging into trunk a part of everyone’s daily work."
+- "The surprising breadth of problems that continuous integration solves"
+- Contains great practical example - Gary Gruver, HP’s LaserJet Firmware division
+  - Note for Clare: I made detailed notes on this for the TBD O'Reilly piece - see "unshared notes" doc
+- Trunk-based development is crucial
+  - Note for Clare: I made detailed notes on this for the TBD O'Reilly piece - see "unshared notes" doc